SUSE/sesdev/README.md

 Note that passwordless SSH access to this user@host combination needs to be configured and enabled.

+#### Using salt instead of DeepSea/ceph-salt CLI

+By default, sesdev will use the DeepSea CLI to run the DeepSea Stages (ses5, nautilus, ses6) or the "ceph-salt" command to apply the ceph-salt Salt Formula (ses7, octopus, pacific).

+If you would rather use Salt directly, give the `--salt` option on the `sesdev create` command line.

 #### With an additional custom zypper repo